 We are interested in investigating the control of protein homeostasis in the Gram-positive model organism Bacillus subtilis, especially when exposed to stress conditions such as heat or oxidative stress.
-Most of the highly conserved chaperone and proteases of the cellular protein quality control network such as the Hsp70 and Hsp60 chaperone systems, as well as AAA+ protease systems.
+Most of the highly conserved chaperone and proteases such as the Hsp70 and Hsp60 chaperone systems as well as AAA+ protease systems are present in the B. subtilis cellular protein quality control network.
 We want to understand how the stress response of the B. subtilis cells is orchestrated and what the role of the interplay of the different chaperone and protease systems in that response is.

 The proteolytic arm of the PQS entails AAA+ protease complexes, such as ClpCP, ClpXP, and ClpEP but also the AAA+ proteases Lon or FtsH.
 These complexes can facilitate the general proteolysis of unfolded, misfolded and/or damaged proteins, which otherwise cannot be rescued or repaired by the chaperones.
 These AAA+ protease complexes can also be involved in regulatory proteolysis, by controlling e.g. the activity and stability of key transcription factors.

 The substrate recognition and selection of the AAA+ proteins which are unfoldases often depends on their interaction with different adaptor proteins that can recognize and target substrate proteins to the AAA+ unfoldase such as ClpC.
 The activity of these adaptor proteins can also be regulated.
 One of the known adaptor proteins is the protein arginine kinase McsB, whose activity is induced by McsA and counteracted by the phosphatase YwlE.